|

 state of unrepentant mortal sin.
 So, if

-you want to resist the impending persecution from the world that will sweep
+you want to join the spiritual battle against the impending persecution that will

-away much of the true faith, then resist the norm of ignorance and apathy
+sweep away much of the true faith, then fight aginst the norm of ignorance and apathy

 that surrounds you now in the Church itself.
 Therefore, if you are ever told

-that genuflection is disobedient, then adore Christ by kneeling to receive
+that genuflection in a communion line is disobedient, then adore Christ by kneeling

 Redemptionis Sacramentum, 91).